-This 16-credit-hour job training certificate program will give the student the tools necessary to obtain an entry-level position in supervision.
-The courses focus on skills needed to obtain employment, effective tactics for dealing with employees, skills for dealing with customers, the nature of business, and effective management and leadership techniques.
+This 16-credit-hourjob training certificate program will give the student the tools necessary to obtain an entry-level position in supervision.
+The courses focus on skills needed to obtain employment, effective tactics for dealing with employees, skills for dealing with customers, the nature of business and effective management and leadership techniques.

 Course Name Course # Cr.

 Introduction to Business BUSN135 3

 Employability Skills BUSN141 3

 Customer Relations BUSN251 1

-Human Resource Management MGMT245 3
+Human Resource Management MGMT24 5 3

-Concepts of Management MGMT237 3
+Concepts of Management MGMT23 73

-Organizational Behavior MGMT250 3
+Organizational Behavior MGMT25 0 3

-Students will also be required to take DVED160 (Arithmetic Review I), or satisfy this requirement by earning a 35 or greater on the ASSET Numerical Skills test or 24 or greater on the COMPASS Pre-Algebra test.
-WorkKeys equivalents would also be acceptable.
+Students will also be required to take DVED160 (Arithmetic Review I), or satisfy this requirement by earning 24 or greater on the COMPASS Pre-Algebra test.
+WorkKeysTM equivalents would also be acceptable.
+This job training certificate is designed for students interested in web design, creation and authoring tools.